tarheelnc1/game-dashboard/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 🔒 Security Note

+The admin authentication provided is **basic** and suitable for local/internal use.
+For production deployments:

+- ⚠️ Change the default admin password immediately
+- ⚠️ Passwords are stored in plain text in the code (visible to anyone with file access)
+- ⚠️ For public-facing sites, implement server-side authentication
+- ⚠️ Use HTTPS in production
+- ⚠️ Consider implementing password hashing, rate limiting, and audit logging

+See [Admin Authentication Guide](docs/ADMIN-AUTHENTICATION-GUIDE.md) for more security information.

 ## 🙏 Credits